Frequently Asked Questions

 The drawings will not be sealed by an architect or engineer.
-In some instances, building officials require the drawings to be reviewed and sealed by a professional architect or engineer licensed in the state in which the structure is to be built.
-In this case you would need to take the drawings to somebody locally to have them sealed.
+In some instances, building officials require the drawings to be reviewed and sealed by an architect or engineer licensed in the state in which the structure is to be built.
+In this case you would need to take the drawings to somebody locally for this service.
 A copyright release is available for such instances.

 Will the blueprints meet my local building codes?